 An HSA is a great option if you’re eligible, because the contributions typically are tax-deductible for qualified medical expenses.
 There’s also the bonus of not paying taxes on money coming out if withdrawals are used for qualifying medical expenses.
 If you have a high-deductible healthcare plan, you can use the money in your HSA to pay your deductible, which will reduce your out-of-pocket costs.

-So, if your HSA isn’t funded to the maximum contribution limit, consider setting aside as much money as possible between now and April to hit that threshold and reap the highest tax advantage you can.
+So, if your HSA isn’t funded to the maximum contribution limit, consider setting aside as much money as possible between now and the tax-filing deadline in April to hit that threshold and reap the highest tax savings you can.
+You can learn more about HSAs in IRS Publication 969.